 Skin cancer is the most common cancer in the United States.
 However, it can be prevented with sun safety and appropriate protections.
 Thus, it is critical to take care of our skin.
 While some people might be more at risk for skin cancer than others, the potential for UV rays to harm us can impact everyone.

 Some skin cancer risk factors can include skin that burns or freckles easily, having light colored eyes, blond or red hair and certain moles on your skin that seem to be unusual.
 Also, knowing your family history of skin cancer and your sunburn risk can help catch signs of skin cancer quickly.

 As summer quickly approaches, it’s a good time to think about your sun safety routine.
 No matter what your summer plans are, protection from the sun should always be a part of them.
 If you think you might be at higher risk for skin cancer, or you see any unusual changes to moles or your skin, it’s always important to contact your health care provider.

-Learn more about the dermatology and skin care services we offer at Mercy Health.
+Learn more about the primary care services as well as the dermatology and skin care services we offer at Mercy Health.